Skip to content

 Here are a couple of ways to make this clear:

-If you don’t want to see your 10DLC application get rejected, you need to build compliant opt-in messages for every campaign you build.
-Remember, any text, written, or web form opt-ins require terms and conditions and a privacy policy.
+If you don’t want your 10DLC application to be rejected, you need to create compliant opt-in messages for every campaign.
+Remember, any text, written, or web form opt-in requires terms and conditions and a privacy policy.

 Fortunately, this doesn’t have to be complicated.

-Here are 14 examples for three different departments.
+Here are 17 examples for four different departments.

 Customer service opt-in examples